CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Acrobatics

-Represented by circus performers or cat burglars.
+Represented by circus performers, parkourists or cat burglars.
 Covers movements requiring agility and finesse as well as balance.
 Parkour, backflips and walking tightropes are all the domain of Acrobatics.
 Acrobatics is also the skill used for riding animals, dodging, and avoiding traps/pitfalls.

 ### Perception

 Perception is the art of detecting things through the 5 senses, including sight, sound, scent, touch, and taste.
 It is used as the defense against stealth; it will be common for the Narrator to require players make environmental 'Perception Checks' to gauge how much the characters notice regarding current happenings or places.
-It is important to note many types of skills may commonly be used to assist with perception, especially vocational ones.

 ### Sleight of Hand